NHSDigital/datascience-seminars/All_materials/20240701_Introduction_to_Python_for_Statistical_Publication/README.md

 ### Exercise

-In python, you can genrate a loop for example:
+In python, you can generate a loop for example:

 ```python
 fruits = ["apple", "banana", "cherry"]